chains-project/maven-lockfile/README.md

 ## Gradle:
 	For Gradle exists a built-in solution: https://docs.gradle.org/current/userguide/dependency_locking.html This solution only works for Gradle builds and is deeply connected to the Gradle build system.
-	The Gradle ecosystem is fast changing and so there dependency resolution.
+	The Gradle ecosystem is fast changing and so is there dependency resolution.
 	Our lockfile is independent of the build system and can be used to validate the integrity of a maven repository.